cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 Some algorithm specifications, such as ML-DSA, might allow for use of multiple key type parameters for private information.
 When registering new algorithms, use of multiple key type parameters for private information is NOT RECOMMENDED.

+The "seed" parameter contains private information and MUST NOT be present in public keys.

 Some algorithms might require or encourage additional structure or length checks for associated key type parameters.

 When AKP keys are expressed in JWK, key parameters are base64url encoded.